x42bn6/fm08-kimz-tactics/README.md

 ### Full-backs

 This is where the magic actually happens.
 These players are actually the most important players in this tactic from a creative perspective.
-With the right players, these players are capable of creating double-digit key passes in certain games, and get double-digit goals and assists.
+With the right players, these players are capable of creating double-digit key passes in certain games, and get double-digit goals and assists over a season.

 The ideal player for this tactic, however, is unlikely to be generated as a full-back (or a wing-back).
 These players often lack the Long Shots, and less-often the Passing to handle the role.
 These players will often lack the Jumping to be converted to centre-backs, too.
 Such players are sadly useless to this tactic, and should be eventually loaned-out and sold.